I work in modeling and film production and like to share insights into both businesses.

 China's Great Wall

 Way's drive is an inspiration.
 He has no limits to what he can do.
 The documentary exemplifies his creations captured on screen.
-With the purpose of jumping China's Great Wall on a skateboard, we see the ramp of Herculean and dangerous proportions.
+To jump China's Great Wall on a skateboard, we see the ramp of Herculean and dangerous proportions.

 All in all, I recommend this documentary.
-You want to get a glimpse of the type of person who would do such feats.
+You want to glimpse the type of person who would do such feats.

 Danny May is Skateboarder #5 with his Great Wall Jump